arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing-4.md

 factorsOf(2*2*3*3*5*7*11*13)
 ```

 getting again green test.
+We trust him, and he is in fact right.
+Would you trust yourself in a real-world, more complex, productive case?

 ## Can we do better?
 Kent Beck is my hero, and I'm an avid admirer of Bob Martin.
-I profoundly love TDD since I got infected, years ago, and I'm convinced I still have everything to learn on the topic.
+I profoundly love TDD since I got infected, years ago, and I'm convinced I still have everything to learn on the topic.<br/>
 So, it's with a heart full of respect that I try to challenge the approach above, looking for chances of progress.

+### Capturing the requirement
-Let me start from the test suite we got:
+Let me start from the test suite we got with the classic approach:

 ```kotlin
 @Test fun factors() {